 We all die every night.
 The lights go out, few hours of nothingness, then we wake up.
 The only difference in dying is you don’t wake up, but you won’t notice anyway.

+No. Normally, you’re not in nothingness world when you sleep, but remain connected with your regular existence somehow.
+For instance, when you wake up you can normally assess quite accurately for how long you’ve slept without looking at a clock.
 By contrast, your absence from the world during anesthesia is something entirely different, as I recently realized when I had my first surgery in adult life, after decades (the last one before that was during puberty).
 There was no sense of anything, including time, between losing consciousness and waking up again.
 Zero.
-I could have been gone five minutes or five days, neither my body nor my mental apparatus had any idea (doctor told me the thing lasted fifty minutes).
+I could have been gone five minutes or… Read more »

 Where I live we get one or maybe two blizzards per winter, with blizzard defined as four or more inches of snow.
 When one of these arctic monstrosities is predicted, the day before arrival is like Black Friday in the grocery stores. **smh**